CircleOfNice/CoreWorker/README.md

 By using processes as streams you are generally able to create language agnostic and easily manageable data transform pipelines out of single processes, leveraging all the shiny streaming stuff of node.js.

 ## Use all process functions at once
-Sometimes it is necessary to get notified about multiple state changes of a a single instance belonging to a specific process while at the same time interacting with it.
+Sometimes it is necessary to get notified about multiple state changes of a single instance belonging to a specific process while at the same time interacting with it.

 Accordingly the next example shows you how to work with multiple instance states at once.
-Exemplary we use a simple chat application, that logs "Chat ready", when it is able to accept messages:
+We use a simple chat application exemplarily, that logs "Chat ready", when it is able to accept messages:
 ```js
 import { process } from "core-worker";